MKesenheimer/fault-injection-library/docs/overview.md

 The hardware is based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), a low-power and a high-power MOSFET for glitch generation and other components for power supply.
 Level shifters ensure that the Pico Glitcher can handle a wide range of reference voltages, i.e. the Pico Glitcher is not limited to a fixed logic level.

 Three tapping points are available for reference voltages: 1.8V, 3.3V and 5V.
 These can be used to supply the target or to provide reference voltages for external circuits.
-The voltage on the 'VTARGET' pin header can be switched on and off via the findus library, which is useful for performing a hard reset on the target (power-cycle).
-The 'VTARGET' pinouts can also be supplied by an external power supply unit.
-To do this, the 'JMP_VCC_INTERN' jumper must be removed.
-The external power supply is then applied to the 'VCC_EXTERN' pin.
+The voltage on the `VTARGET` pin header can be switched on and off via the findus library, which is useful for performing a hard reset on the target (power-cycle).
+The `VTARGET` pinouts can also be supplied by an external power supply unit.
+To do this, the `JMP_VCC_INTERN` jumper must be removed.
+The external power supply is then applied to the `VCC_EXTERN` pin.

 An additional pin header is connected to the remaining GPIO pins of the Raspberry Pi Pico via level shifters.
 These can be programmed for further inputs and outputs as required.
 For example, further triggers can be created on these pin headers or protocol translators can be implemented.